Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ms. Giang Thi Pa De shared: "Before, because I was illiterate, I had to ask others to write applications, but now I can do it myself.
 In addition to actively participating in social work, I also know how to sell products online, thanks to which I have more income to take care of my children.
 Everyone here loves teacher Thoai because he has helped dozens of people learn to read and write."

-For 23 years wearing the green uniform to protect the country's borders, Captain - professional soldier Lo Van Thoai is considered a shining example of border guards, helping people to destroy "ignorance" and build a new life.
+For 23 years wearing the green uniform to protect the country's borders, Captain - professional soldier Lo Van Thoai is considered a shining example of border guards, helping people to destroy "illiteracy" and build a new life.

-With his contributions, Captain Lo Van Thoai received 2 certificates of merit from the Ministry of Education and Training; was 1 of 60 teachers honored in the program "Sharing with teachers" in 2017 and 2024 organized by the Vietnam Youth Union in coordination with the Ministry of Education and Training, and Thien Long Group.
+With his contributions, Captain Lo Van Thoai received 2 certificates of merit from the Ministry of Education and Training; was 1 of 60 exemplary teachers honored in the program "Sharing with teachers" in 2017 and 2024 organized by the Vietnam Youth Union in coordination with the Ministry of Education and Training, and Thien Long Group.

 Captain Lo Van Thoai expressed: "I am very touched when people affectionately call me "teacher Thoai" or "teacher in green uniform".
-This gives me more motivation to teach and guide people in economic activities, contributing to building and protecting villages in border areas".
+This gives me more motivation to teach and guide people in economic activities, contributing to building and protecting villages in border areas."

 Source: https://nld.com.vn/geo-chu-o-vung-cao-196250412213405874.htm